 Engineering and Applied Science

-The collection’s primary function is to support research and teaching programs in the School of Engineering and Applied Science and the Department of Applied Physics.
+The collection’s primary function is to support research and teaching programs in the School of Engineering and Applied Science.
+Programs of study are offered in the areas of applied mechanics, computer science, mechanical engineering and materials science, chemical and environmental engineering, electrical engineering, and biomedical engineering.
+All programs are under the School of Engineering & Applied Science.

 Departments/disciplines/programs/subject areas supported